klhuillier/con-error/README.md

 ## `.context`

-The contextual object the ConError was constructed with.
+A deep clone of the contextual object the ConError was constructed with.
 If there was none, this is an empty object.

-The object returned here is the same context object that is held by the ConError.
-This is as opposed to the constructor parameter, which is cloned to capture the state of the variables when the ConError is created.

 ## `.stack`